ryan258/ideaforge/MASTERPLAN.md

 4. Develop The Mold component with full functionality
 5. Enhance error handling and user feedback mechanisms
 6. Implement unit tests for existing components
+7. Implement full functionality for TheAnvil component
+8. Begin implementation of social media content generation in TheWorkshop
+9. Refine the final polishing process in TheFinishingTouch

 ## Getting Started